iyke395/Pokemon-Hackathon/README.md

 Data Visualization and Story Telling.

-Logically, its preferrably to choose the Pokemon with different individual strengths.b vn
+Logically, its preferrably to choose the Pokemon with different individual strengths.b v

 **We are trying to answer the following questions**